jasongullifer/languageEntropy/README.md

     ## 4   0.3333333
     ## 5   0.7142857

-Now for the percentages.
-There's also a helper function for this.
+Now we will convert the percentages to proportions with the helper function `percent2prop()`.

 ``` r
 entropyExData <- percent2prop(entropyExData, L1PercentUse, L2PercentUse, L3PercentUse)